 Pirate tip: Please tip your bellman!
 The standard is $1 – $2 per bag.

 I do want to point out that this step is optional!
 You can take all your luggage down to the bell services desk yourself.
-I did this in July since it was just me and all I had was two bags.

 If you decide to take your bags down yourself, they will still give you a ticket for when you pick up your luggage at the next resort.
 I still tip because someone is still taking my luggage to another resort.